microsoft/tsiclient/README.md

 # TSIClient: The Azure Time Series Insights JavaScript SDK

+---
+[//]: <> (This content is similar to https://github.com/MicrosoftDocs/azure-docs/edit/main/includes/tsi-retirement.md)

+**NOTE**
+>The Time Series Insights (TSI) service will no longer be supported after March 2025.
+Consider migrating existing TSI environments to alternative solutions as soon as possible.
+For more information on the deprecation and migration, visit our [documentation](https://aka.ms/tsi2adx).
+---

 <a href="https://tsiclientsample.azurewebsites.net"><img src="https://insights.timeseries.azure.com/favicon.ico" align="left" hspace="10" vspace="6" height="100px"></a>

 The Azure Time Series Insights JavaScript SDK (aka **tsiclient**) is a JavaScript library for Microsoft Azure Time Series Insights, featuring components for data visualization and analytics, utilities for making calls directly to the TSI Platform API, and more.  **tsiclient** also ships with an associated CSS file (which you must include using your preferred css linking method), which makes the components look great out of the box.